Education in Mississippi: African Americans and education

 Before the American Civil War, both enslaved and free African Americans were prohibited by state law from receiving education.
 After the war, missionary groups in northern Mississippi helped establish schools to educate African-American youth.
 Some white supremacists tried to take control of the educational system, hoping to quell efforts to educate African Americans.

 The Constitution of 1868 did not direct integration of the new public school system, in part to gain support to establish it at all.
 The legislature determined that each individual school district could choose whether to have an integrated or segregated system.
 Superintendents of each county were told to divide the funds equally between white and black schools in the district, but black schools were underfunded.

 White schools were better constructed and were able to better serve the students academically.
 During the 1870s, education for blacks was further endangered as violence erupted in protest of the education of African Americans.
 At the same time, the government greatly decreased funding for public schools and the effectiveness of schools diminished.
 In 1886, state Superintendent J. R. Preston created a revised education code that slowly raised standards in the classroom.
 Teachers were paid more in salaries and were required to take teacher licensing exams.

+From the end of the Reconstruction era in the 1870s down to the 1940s, the state and local governments gave far less money to all-black public schools compared to the favored white public schools.
+(There were no racially integrated schools).
+However many private schools for Blacks were funded by Northern philanthropy well into the 20th century.
+Support came from the American Missionary Association; the Peabody Education Fund; the Jeanes Fund (also known as the Negro Rural School Fund); the Slater Fund; the Rosenwald Fund; the Southern Education Foundation; and the General Education Board, which was massively funded by the Rockefeller family.